VinodKumar-1729/OperatingSystem_Notes/4_ProcessSynchronisation/1_IntroductionOfProcessSynchronisation.md

 ---

+### **Key Points for Competitive Exams**
+1. Understand differences between mutexes, semaphores, and monitors.
+2. Focus on the implementation and limitations of Peterson’s Algorithm and Banker’s Algorithm.
+3. Study real-world applications like thread pools, transaction systems, and distributed computing.
+4. Familiarize yourself with advanced concepts like priority inversion, false sharing, and lock-free algorithms.

+---

 ### **Conclusion**
 Process synchronization is fundamental to maintaining consistency and efficiency in concurrent systems.
 Understanding various synchronization mechanisms, their applications, and their limitations is crucial for solving real-world problems and acing competitive exams.

 **GFG Link :** https://www.geeksforgeeks.org/introduction-of-process-synchronization/?ref=lbp